 The choices you make today concerning your sexuality could affect the rest of your life.
-When you are sexually active, pregnancy is usually the biggest concern.
-Yes, pregnancy is and should be a concern but you are only at risk of becoming pregnant about 3 days a month (during ovulation) YET, every time you have sex you are exposing yourself to contracting an STD/STI.
+Every time you have sex you may be exposing yourself to an STD/STI.

 - Centers for Disease Control and Prevention.

 Some STIs can be treated and even cured with medication.
 Early detection is essential for effective treatment.
 Other STIs cannot be cured but symptoms can be managed.
 Being checked for STIs is easy and harmless, and your health and safety is certainly worth it.